acce-cloud/oodt-0.3-rmq-test-workflow/README.md

 * Two or more Workflow Manager (WM) containers, deployed on Swarm worker nodes
 * For each WM container, a RMQ client co-located in the same container, which periodically pulls messages from the RMQ server and use them to submit workflows to the local WM
-* Optionally, for each WM container, an Workflow Manager proxy (WMP) which intercepts requests to the WM and converts them to messages sent to the RMQ server.
+* Optionally, for each WM container, an Workflow Manager Proxy (WMP) which intercepts requests to the WM and converts them to messages sent to the RMQ server.

 This tutorial is based on Docker images built from OODT 0.3.